#150: May & Lorne Brown Park

 It *feels* like it *should* be a grand park, but Falaise isn’t.
 No asterisk required.

-In the centre of Vancouver’s Renfrew Heights neighbourhood — built in conjunction with the federal government for veterans following World War Two — Falaise is essentially three separate parks that delivers the green space for the unique non-grid design of the neighbourhood.
+In the centre of Vancouver’s Renfrew Heights neighbourhood — built with federal government support for veterans following World War Two — Falaise is essentially three separate parks that delivers the needed green space for the unique non-grid design of the neighbourhood.

 In the east park, there’s a large multi-purpose field and two playgrounds that are fairly satisfactory for kids 5-10.
 In the south park, there’s a large incline with small trees and two swings at the very end.
 And in the north side, the heart of the park, there’s a long sloping field, with soccer and baseball fields at the bottom, a small marsh intersecting the two.